Remove Toxins from the Air with These 7 Air-Purifying Plants

 Air-Purifying Plants

 Many people spend a lot of time in their homes, especially during the winter, and the air in your house doesn’t always circulate well.
-Due to this, the air inside of buildings becomes more polluted than the outdoor air, a consequence from viruses, mold, and various other pollutants that build up due to a lack of filtration and circulation.
+Due to this, the air inside buildings becomes more polluted than the outdoor air, a consequence of viruses, mold, and various other pollutants that build up due to a lack of filtration and circulation.
 Unfortunately, according to the Environmental Protection Agency (EPA), people in America spend approximately 90% of their time indoors, and many may not realize that the air inside their home is 2 to 5 times more polluted than the air outdoors.
-Luckily, some air-purifying plants act like sponges and can clean and purify the air by removing toxins and decreasing the airborne dust levels.
+While air-purifying plants can help, it’s also essential to consider radon testing as part of your indoor air quality efforts.
+Radon is an invisible, odorless gas that can accumulate indoors and poses serious health risks, making regular radon testing crucial for ensuring a safe living environment.

 Plants don’t just give off good energy and look good in the corner of your room.
 They also do a great job of cleaning the air.
 Everyone deserves a clean living space, so put some of these houseplants to the test.
 Do you want to effectively clean the air and improve the air quality of your home?
 If so, read on to learn which seven air-purifying plants you should be investing in.